Betting and Anti-Corruption

 The World Rugby Regulation

 World Rugby Regulation 6: Betting and Anti-Corruption covers what those involved in rugby are prohibited from doing in terms of betting and corrupt practices.

 Scottish Rugby’s Regulation

-Scottish Rugby has adopted the World Rugby Regulation into its own domestic regulations and it will be applied in respect of all betting and anti-corruption matters under our jurisdiction.
-Everyone within Scottish Rugby's jurisdiction must comply with this regulation.
+Scottish Rugby has adopted the World Rugby Regulation into its own domestic regulation (SDR6 : Betting and Anti Corruption) and this will be applied in respect of all betting and anti-corruption matters under Scottish Rugby's jurisdiction.
+Everyone within Scottish Rugby's jurisdiction must comply with this Regulation.